-With food options ranging in specialty from international cuisine, to pizza, to vegan junk food, selecting the best of the best is not an easy task - but a number of the city's favorites follow.
+With food options ranging in specialty from international cuisine, to classic British pies, to dairy-free frozen treats, selecting the best of the best is not an easy task - but a number of the city's favorites follow.

 Purezza is one of London's most popular wood-fired pizza spots, offering out-of-this-world dairy-free pies to its patrons.

 Also serving Italian-inspired dishes, which range in style from fine dining to street food, are PickyWops, Fed By Water, and the Just FaB Food Bus.

 International influence on London's food scene does not just stem from Italian tradition, however.

 Other spots offering top-notch internationally inspired cuisine include What The Pitta - which specializes in plant-based doner kebabs - Brazilian fusion spot Essential Vegan, Japanese-inspired Itadaki Zen, and Andu Café which caters to those seeking out explosively popular Ethiopian cuisine.

 Despite the fact that it is internationally inspired, London is without a doubt a city known for its curries.

 Whether it's for a late night stumble home or simply fuel to get you through the day, this city provides.

 Grace, the street food expert behind Indian-inspired SpiceBox, serves 'honest food with bags of character and style' out of a number of pop-up kiosks so popular that she is currently seeking her first permanent location.